 Sadly, I think, most of us who are in abusive relationships, give in so much to our counterparts that there is no space left for us.
 Their persona engulfs our thoughts and our personal space so much that we start thinking like them, even without realizing it.
 We start burying our thoughts, decisions – almost everything to make space for their inflated ego.

 When I met my ex 12 years ago, he was the most popular guy at school.
 I was in awe of him, and perhaps he realised it and took advantage of it.
 Very soon, after we started dating, he would ask me to lie to my parents, go out for secret dates, and stay out late in the evenings.
 And I did.
 At that time, it felt so adventurous.
 And whenever I didn’t agree or relent to something, he would either fight with me or resort to blackmailing.
 I guess, the most common lines were “I will jump off the roof if you don’t come to see me” or “I will cut my wrists if you don’t listen to me“.
 He had a foul temper and slowly, I resorted to doing everything his way so that he wouldn’t fight with me or become angry.

 And then, this selfish man started manipulating me against my parents.
 He would start unnecessary fights with me about something silly that had happened at my parents home or something one of my parents said.
 He even declared to me at one point that he would not let me see my parents post our wedding.
-And I was so hell bent on saving this relationship that I quarreled with my parents too.
+And I was so hell-bent on saving this relationship that I quarrelled with my parents too.